drthomasfbrown/drthomasfbrown.github.io/_posts/2015-08-03-genealogical-network-analysis.md

 *> [The White and Johansen approach to "network analysis" provides the framework for unparalleled examination of sub-national political behavior.
 This tool for nonlinear dynamic analysis encourages detailed assessment of highly decentralized self-organizing local governance structures otherwise unavailable through state level scrutiny.](http://eclectic.ss.uci.edu/~drwhite/turks/Networks_and_Ethnography.htm)

 * [https://www.kinsources.net/](https://www.kinsources.net/)

+The common anthropological idea of representing culture by a shared set of rules, in Leaf’s view and ours, is largely a façade.
+Behind the appearance of shared cultural or institutional forms for any given community or society there lies far more heterogeneity and structural variability than the anthropological construct of “shared rules” is wont to admit.
+(White & Johansen, p.
+39)